janvrany/riscv-debian/README.md

   ./debian-mk-kernel.mk
   ```

-  This will leave QEMU bootable kernel image (BBL + kernel image) in
+  This will leave QEMU bootable kernel image (BBL + kernel image) in `bbl-q`.
-  `bbl-q`.
-The image for *HiFive Unleashed* is `bbl-u`, *QEMU image
+  The image for *HiFive Unleashed* is `bbl-u`, *QEMU image simply won't boot*
-  simply won't boot* !!!
+  !!!

-## Building Debian filesystem image
+### 2. Building Debian filesystem image

 * Create a file containing Debian root filesystem.
-This is optional,
+This is optional, you may use
-  you may use directly a device (say `/dev/mmcblk0p2`) or ZFS zvolume (`/dev/zvol/...`).
+  directly a device (say `/dev/mmcblk0p2`) or ZFS zvolume (`/dev/zvol/...`).
+You
-  You will need at least 4GB of space, preferably more.
+  will need at least 4GB of space but for development, use 8G (or more).
+C++
+  object files with full debug info can be pretty big.

   To make plain file image:

   ```
-  truncate -s 4G debian.img
+  truncate -s 8G debian.img
   /sbin/mkfs.ext3 debian.img
   ```